dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 Are you considering job roles like software reverse engineer, embedded software developer, or vulnerability researcher?
 Well, chances are they'll expect you to be comfortable in C programming.
 Nobody wants extra variables in their codebase, so let's talk about pointers.

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/who-knew-this-guy.gif)
+(If you don't understand this meme in "reference" to pointers, come back to this after you go through the markdown)

 ### Pointer Fundamental Concepts
 A `pointer` is a variable that holds the address of another variable.
 Pointers are significant they allow programmers to manipulate the data in the computer's memory.